 Acting as ‘skirts for the neck and ears’, pieces by Brisbane-based jeweller Bianca Mavrick adorned our performers.
 To conclude the evening, audiences were invited to take home copies of MINI SKIRT, a PowerPoint-designed zine I produced containing words and images by Emily McGuire, Bianca Mavrick, Danni Zuvela, David Spooner, and myself.
 Also leafed within this zine was the ‘Skirting Tea’ ingredients accompanied by my code-breaker alphabet.

 Since 1975, the Institute of Modern Art has been Queensland’s leading independent forum for art and its discourses.
 Their innovative and diverse programs embed the international in the local and engage the local internationally.
 The IMA has museum grade, climate controlled gallery spaces in which we present an ambitious program of free exhibitions and events.
 They concentrate on commissioning new works by Australian and international artists at pivotal points of their practices, as well as connecting underrepresented artists with wider audiences.

 Mariam Arcilla is a writer, curator, and researcher who profiles luminaries in art, design, fashion, and architecture.
-She has written for leading Australian publications like VAULT, Acclaim, and Broadsheet, and has a background in gallery-directing, artist-run projects and placemaking.
+She has a background in placemaking projects, commercial galleries and artist-run initiatives, and she written for leading Australian art publications like VAULT, Acclaim, Runway, and Broadsheet.

 Michelle Xen is a music producer, singer-songwriter, and visual artist.
 Xen and Shane Rudken have performed internationally with multiple acts including in New York, Singapore, Tokyo, and across festivals, mainstage venues, and experimental spaces in Australia.